-How the MBSR Mindfulness Training according to Jon Kabat-Zinn works
+The following describes how the MBSR Mindfulness Training according to Jon Kabat-Zinn works

-Stress reduction.Many studies show that practicing mindfulness reduces stress.
-Researchers found that participants who experienced mindfulness-based stress reduction had significantly less anxiety, depression and somatic stress than the control group.
-Research published in 2013 in the journal “Health Psychology” even showed that mindfulness meditation reduces the release of the stress hormone cortisol.
+- Stress reduction.Many studies illustrate that practicing mindfulness reduces stress.
+Researchers found that participants who experienced mindfulness-based stress reduction had significantly less anxiety, depression and somatic ailment than those participating in the control group.
+Research published in 2013 in the journal “Health Psychology” even stated that mindfulness meditation reduces the release of the stress hormone cortisol.

-Effective against depression.
+- Effective against depression.
 At the beginning of 2014, scientists were able to prove that mindfulness meditation is just as effective against depression and anxiety disorders as cognitive behavioural therapy.

-Better sleep.
+- Better sleep.
 According to a study by the University of Utah, people who meditate can sleep better at night.
 Mindful meditation frees the mind from all the thoughts and distractions that so often prevent us from falling asleep.